TikoMyster/Daily-Planner/README.md

 ## Dailey planner
 Creating a daily planner that anyone can use for the regular work schedule.
-We are tasked to use jquery and moments.js in order to make the callender work as requested.
+We were tasked to use jquery and moments.js in order to make the callender work as requested.

 ## Screen shot